welch-lab/liger/README.md

 We have also designed LIGER to interface with existing single-cell analysis packages, including [Seurat](https://satijalab.org/seurat/).

+The development of LIGER was supported by the [Chan Zuckerburg Initiative](https://chanzuckerberg.com/) and the [NIH Brain Initiative Cell Census Network](https://braininitiative.nih.gov/brain-programs/cell-census-network-biccn).

 ## Usage
 For usage examples and guided walkthroughs, check the `vignettes` directory of the repo.